VisweswararaoSurada/cybersec-internship-task8/report.md

 ## Steps Taken
 1. Installed VeePN extension in chrome broser.
 2. Logged in and connected to the nearest server.
-3. Verified new IP address via `whatismyipaddress`.
+3. Verified new IP address via `https://whatismyipaddress.com/`.
 4. Confirmed encrypted browsing on HTTPS sites.
 5. Disconnected and compared speeds.